 Lifestyle Changes

-In addition to dietary changes and supplements, certain lifestyle changes may help alleviate menstrual migraines.
+In addition to dietary changes and supplements, specific lifestyle changes may help alleviate menstrual migraines.

 Exercise regularly

 Exercise is effective in reducing the frequency and severity of migraines.
-Aim to exercise for at least 30 minutes per day, most days of the week.
+Aim to exercise for at least 30 minutes daily, most days of the week.

 Get enough sleep